What is HIV?

 Most people do not have signs or symptoms to tell them that they are infected with HIV.
-However, if they do, the first symptoms can appear within 2 – 4 weeks of infection (e.g. Flu-like illnesses, sore throat, swollen glands, rash).
+However, if they do, the first symptoms can appear within two to four weeks of infection (e.g. Flu-like illnesses, sore throat, swollen glands, rash).
 This is called a ‘seroconversion illness’.
 This soon settles down and then most people will have no symptoms until years later.

 As HIV becomes more advanced, the symptoms of a weakened immune system start to appear.
 Common symptoms include: